 The Second District disagreed.
 The appellate court said the defendant “acted inconsistently with—and thereby waived—its right to arbitration.”
 The federal lawsuit “squarely addressed arbitrable issues regarding its liability to [the plaintiff] for her personal injuries.”
 Indeed, the whole point of the federal admiralty lawsuit was to obtain a declaration that the defendant was not liable for the plaintiff’s injuries.
 As such, it constituted an effective waiver of any arbitration agreement between the parties, so the plaintiff could proceed with her state lawsuit.

 Speak with a Florida Premises Liability Attorney Today

 Corporate defendants are usually quick to invoke arbitration agreements to avoid a public trial.
 That is why it is important you work with an experienced Delray Beach personal injury lawyer who will zealously defend your rights.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.